gregorybloom/resume/README.md

 09/2018 - 04/2023

- - Led major pushes for improvement: detection recall improvement, signature optimization, team strategy priority, training initiatives, machine learning adoption
+ - Led major pushes for improvement: detection recall, signature optimization, team strategy and priority, training initiatives, machine learning adoption
  - Created a major training initiative and trained team members on malware detection and malware research
  - Researched and prototyped Machine Learning methodology for malware identification, coordinating with Development teams
  - Established the signature development workflow, training, and data sample processes for the Threat Analysis team
  - Developed rapid tooling in Bash, PHP, and Python for sample analysis, malware de-obfuscation, and signature authorship workflows
  - De-obfuscated web source code such as PHP and JavaScript, determined threat behaviors of suspicious code, wrote and optimized signature detection
  - Created and maintained comprehensive documentation - Bookstack docs, Diagrams.net workflows, training videos and sessions for team members, help info for all team-developed internal tools, video tutorials for complex workflow tools

 **SiteLock** :
 Senior Web Security Research Analyst, Web Vulnerability Research Analyst